Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Thank you very much, Chris.

-Christopher Caso
+Chris Caso

 Bernie Blegen — Executive Vice President and Chief Financial Officer

 Sure.
-Let me start to color this by talking a little bit about Q4 25.
-We saw a good step up in the ordering patterns in the quarter.
-Our book to bill ratio was well in excess of one and that that’s really reflected in our backlog which is starting to extend out into Q2 and Q3 of 26.
-We also finished with fairly routine rather our channel inventories stayed at the low end of our range.
-So we feel that we’re servicing real demand and that we’re seeing a lot of strong ordering trend.
-So as we look at the fourth quarter you can see that we saw some, you know, pretty good strength particularly as it relates to enterprise data and also to the communications.
+Let me start to color this by talking a little bit about Q4 ’25.
+We saw a good step-up in the ordering patterns in the quarter.
+Our book-to-bill ratio was well in excess of 1, and that’s really reflected in our backlog, which is starting to extend out into Q2 and Q3 of ’26.
+We also finished with fairly routine — rather our channel inventory stayed at the low end of our range.
+So we feel that we’re servicing real demand and that we’re seeing a lot of strong ordering trends.
+So as we look at the fourth quarter, you can see that we saw some pretty good strength, particularly as it relates to enterprise data and also to communications.
+We expect that those trends, along with automotive, should continue to extend into Q1 and into the remainder of the year.

-Christopher Caso
+Chris Caso

 Bernie Blegen — Executive Vice President and Chief Financial Officer

-Well, 50%, I thought we can do a lot more than that conservatively.
-Well, I see.
-This is what I see here.
-We won the many design wings and across the board not from one company, one large company.
-We have multiple customers, they are very big.
-They call what magnetic fixing seven or eight or whatever.
-It’s an okay, we want all the designs again and we are proven we are one of the valuable AI power supplied and also I see the other end, we have all the capacities we can deliver this year to our customers needs and I don’t see why not.
+I see — no. This is what I see here.
+So, we won many design wins across the board, not from one company, one large company.
+We have multiple customers.
+They are very big.
+They call what?
+Magnetic fixing seven or eight or whatever.
+We won all the designs.
+And we are proven — well, one of the valuable AI power supplier.
+And also, I see the other end.
+Look, we have all the capacities.
+We can deliver this year to our customers’ needs.
+And I don’t see why not — not only 50%.
+We’ll be a lot more than that.

 Tony Balow — Vice President of Finance

-Okay, maybe just one last thing to add, Chris.
-You heard us talk about the drivers for growth which was really around growing existing customers, adding new customers, seeing new platforms coming to market and then of course just server tailwinds.
-I think we always knew those were in place and now we’re just seeing some of the backlog to go to go along with it.
-The only other thing I’d add right is we focus a lot in enterprise data.
-But I think we’ve seen strong data center demand which is really also pulled through storage growth, optical modules, switches and other areas we’ve talked about.
+Maybe just one last thing to add.
+Chris, you heard us talk about the drivers for growth, which was really around growing existing customers, adding new customers, seeing new platforms coming to market, and then, of course, just server tailwinds.
+I think we always knew those were in place, and now we’re just seeing some of the backlog to go along with it.
+The only other thing I’d add, right, is we focus a lot on enterprise data, but I think we’ve seen strong data center demand, which has really also pulled through storage growth, optical modules, switches, and other areas we’ve talked about.
+So I think overall, we’ve seen strong data center demand through the end of the year.

-Christopher Caso
+Chris Caso

 Got it.
-Okay, thank you.
+Okay.
+Thank you.
 All the best, Bernie.

-Joseph Quatrochi
+Joe Quatrochi

 Bernie Blegen — Executive Vice President and Chief Financial Officer